MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 **Note** - At this time, only the Nano Server OS Image is compatible with a Nano Server container host.

-For more information on container image management see [Windows container images](../management/manage_images.md).
+For more information on container image management, see [Windows container images](../management/manage_images.md).

 ### <a name=docker></a>Install Docker

-The Docker Engine is not shipped with Windows, and not installed with the Windows container feature.
-To install Docker, follow the instructions in this article [Docker and Windows](./docker_windows.md).
+The Docker Engine is not shipped with Windows and not installed with the Windows container feature.
+To install Docker, follow the instructions in this [Docker and Windows](./docker_windows.md).

 ## Hyper-V container host